American Student Dental Association: History

 As President, Martin oversaw several fundamental accomplishments over the ensuing months: along with Smith (Editor in Chief) and Chuck Lockhart (Assoc.
 Ed.) they produced a quarterly newsletter that was shipped in bulk to every dental school and was ASDA’s main means of connecting to its student base; he secured staff support and shared office space in the ADA building; finalized the Constitution, By Laws, and other formal documents working side-by-side with Dr. C.W.
 Gilman (ADA Asst.
 Executive Director), who proved to be an invaluable asset and ardent inside-supporter of the student group.
 Although sufficient financial support was a continuing challenge, creative thinking resulted in some tangible progress.
 Through the efforts of John Dann III, the delegate from Harvard and a Member of the Board, ASDA was able to offer its student members an ADA-sponsored $25,000 term life insurance policy for just $25; and Martin got the National Board of Dental Examiners to agree that ASDA could sell old board exams at a minimal cost to all dues-paying members.
 ASDA also produced a catchy decal entitled “Teeth.
 Love ‘em or Lose ‘em” (a parody of the right-wing, hard-hat slogan – “America, Love it or Leave it”), and sold them in bulk to dental schools and dentists throughout the country.

-These funding initiatives were supplemented by ASDA membership dues (only $1), although a resolution for mandatory joint ADA-ASDA student membership was defeated by the ADA House of Delegates session in Atlantic City in October - a bitter pill to swallow for dental students hoping for more of a welcoming gesture from their ‘parent’ organization.
+These funding initiatives were supplemented by ASDA membership dues (only $1), although a resolution for mandatory joint ADA-ASDA student membership was defeated by the ADA House of Delegates session in Atlantic City in October - a disappointing outcome for dental students hoping for more of a welcoming gesture from their ‘parent’ organization.
 However, the ADA Board of Trustees authorized a $10,000 loan to support operational and program expenses for the rest of the year.
-Finally, there was a positive cash flow (although barely sufficient); and at last, there was some breathing room to begin to address the myriad of substantive challenges that lay ahead – and that is a whole other story.
+Finally, there was a positive cash flow (although barely sufficient); and at last, there was some and at last, there was sufficient financial stability to begin addressing the many substantive challenges that lay ahead.